Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: The campus area is gradually expanding with the increasing number of university students.
-Consequently, it is difficult for freshmen or visiting staff to find a specific building at the campus.
+Consequently, it is difficult for freshmen or visiting staff to find a specific building on campus.
 The study aimed to Develop a Campus Web GIS Navigation System for the study area using Geospatial technology.
-The general procedures to create a web map navigation application are Geo-referencing Images, digitization, Road Network Analysis, Overlay Analysis, and finally, a Web GIS Based Campus Navigation System has been developed.
-The main activity of thesystem application is the map activity.
-It displays the campus map of the Wachemo University.
-The user can zoom and scroll this map to get to his/her desired places.
+The general procedures for creating a web map navigation application include geo-referencing images, digitisation, Road Network Analysis, and Overlay Analysis.
+Finally, a web GIS-based campus Navigation System has been developed.
+The primary function of the system application is the map feature.
+It displays the campus map of Wachemo University.
+The user can zoom in and scroll this map to reach their desired locations.
 The building map is the basic layer of this screen.
-The end user can access it by using this link: https://wcu- webmap.github.io/Web-Map-of-WCU/
+The end user can access it by using this link: https://wcu-webmap.github.io/Web-Map-of-WCU/

 Keywords: Campus Navigation, GIS Web, and Wachemo University.